 Our news, cryptocurrencies guides and tutorials

 The demand for Ethereum transactions continues to grow day by day due to the creation of new decentralized services and ETH-based tokens.
-Because of this, there is an unprecedented increase in commission on the network.
+Because of this, there is an unprecedented increase in fee on the network.
 Transaction fees have hit a peak not seen since the network started.
 The problem is spiraling out of control, but there is still no quick and clear solution.
-But if this causes discomfort for users, since they have to pay large commissions, then miners earn money on this.
+But if this causes discomfort for users, since they have to pay large fees, then miners earn money on this.

 What is Miner fee?